 Specific water and sanitation technologies will depend upon local conditions, community demand, the recommendations of our local partners, and Water.org best practices.
-Prior to construction, Water.org and its local partner organizations will assess the local conditions to identify the best water and sanitation solutions through a variety of methods that may include market research studies, baseline and geographical surveys, and participatory rural appraisals.
+Prior to construction, Water.org and its local partner organizations will assess the local conditions to identify the best water solutions based on hydrological and geographical surveys, and participatory rural appraisals.

 - Increase the level of access to sustainable, safe water and sanitation services for 50,000 people among poor and vulnerable populations.

 - Decrease the prevalence of water- and sanitation-related diseases in the target areas.

 - Promote integrated water resources management at the local level with a focus on maintaining the quantity and quality of drinking water.